nathantebbs/tucson-crime-analysis/README.md

 - **Model Performance**:
   - Random Forest and Logistic Regression models effectively predict high-crime wards, with feature importance highlighting streetlight count as a key predictor.
   - Ridge Regression reveals distinct hourly crime patterns across Tucson police divisions.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit (`git commit -m "Add feature"`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

-Please ensure your code follows the existing style and includes appropriate comments.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.